torvalds/linux/Documentation/leds/leds-class-flash.rst

 ==============================
-Flash LED handling under Linux
+Flash LED handling under GNU/Linux
 ==============================

 Some LED devices provide two modes - torch and flash.
 In the LED subsystem